leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 4. Intuitive reasoning

 The experiment wanted to see behaviour under high monetary stakes.
 To run the experiment cost effectively, they conducted it in the Busara Center for Behavioral Economics in Nairobi, Kenya.
 This way, they could offer participants a large amount in local purchasing power, while still keeping costs down e.g. offer a month's salary as a reward \[2\]

+Researchers first gave the participants the test without any bonus reward.
+Then, the researchers told the participants there would be bonus rewards available for doing better on the test after that.